owulveryck/owulveryck.github.io/content/post/20240309-gomarkablestream-tsnet.md

 #     weight: 1
 ---

-In the height of the work-from-home era, I developed goMarkableStream, a tool designed to seamlessly stream content from my reMarkable tablet during video calls.
+In the era of work-from-home, I developed goMarkableStream, a tool designed to seamlessly stream content from my reMarkable tablet during video calls.
+The goal was to replace the physical whiteboard doodling when doing remote meetings.

 The tool moved from a proof of concept to become a part of my daily toolbox.
 The idea behind the tool is:

 A service is running on the reMarkable device and captures the image.